 - Once the dough has risen, use a dough cutter or knife to cut into 4 even portions.
 Take one piece at a time and knead the dough with your hands until smooth.
 Then on a clean surface roll it into a long sausage shape (approx 40cm long).
 To shape the pretzel, place the sausage in a U shape, then turn the ends back towards you, crossing them over to create the pretzel shape (see images below).
 Press and pinch the dough together at the centre cross and the ends, to ensure the pretzel keeps it shape when boiled.

 - Repeat step 5 with each dough portion until you have formed 8 pretzels.

-- Preheat the oven to 180C (fan) and line a large baking tray (or two) with lightly oiled non-stick baking paper.
+- Preheat the oven to 180C (fan) and line a large baking tray with lightly oiled non-stick baking paper or a silicone mat.

 - Fill a small saucepan with 1.3 litres water and add the bicarbonate of soda.
 Bring to simmering point then carefully drop a pretzel into the water.
 Boil the pretzel for 45 seconds, during which time it'll pop to the surface, give it a couple of gently dunks to immerse it briefly.
 Then remove with a skimmer or slotted spoon and transfer to the prepared baking tray.
 Repeat for all 4 pretzels.

 - Use a pastry brush to egg wash the pretzels.
 Sprinkle them with your topping of choice (salt or seeds), then place them into the oven to bake for 20 minutes, until beautifully browned.